jjjahnke/tormenta_talk_iii/tasks/prd-news-audio-converter.md

 ## 4. User Stories

 ### Current Phase Stories
-- **As a news consumer**, I want to run a single command that converts my saved articles to audio, so that I can listen to them hands-free during my commute
+- **As a news consumer**, I want to run a single command that converts my saved articles to audio files placed alongside the source files, so that I can easily find and listen to them hands-free
 - **As a non-technical user**, I want to drag a folder of articles onto a desktop icon to start the conversion process, so that I don't need to remember command-line syntax
-- **As an iPhone user**, I want articles automatically organized in a dated iTunes playlist, so that I can easily find and play today's news content
+- **As an iPhone user**, I want the option to automatically organize articles in a dated iTunes playlist, so that I can easily sync and play today's news content on my device
+- **As someone who prefers simple file management**, I want audio files saved directly next to my text files by default, so that my content stays organized without additional complexity
-- **As someone with limited storage**, I want old audio files and playlists automatically cleaned up, so that my device doesn't accumulate unnecessary files
+- **As a user with existing files**, I want the system to automatically handle naming conflicts by creating numbered versions, so that my existing audio files are never overwritten accidentally

 ### Future Phase Stories (Web Application)
 - **As a web user**, I want to collect article URLs while browsing using a browser plugin, so that I can build a reading list throughout the day